The very term "comic book". Unless you think Batman is hilarious. Whichhe is, but still....

 The home titles of DC Comics' Enemy Ace feature were Our Army At War and Star-Spangled War Stories.
 For the mostly-American readership, the tales of German World War One ace Hans von Hammer were neither "star-spangled" nor about "our" army.

-Stephanie Brown, Batgirl 2009, originally operated under the superhero identity of 'the Spoiler.'
+Stephanie Brown, Batgirl 2009, originally operated under the superhero identity of the Spoiler.
 Her name and modus operandi came from her relationship with her father, the Cluemaster, who was a B-grade Riddler knockoff.
 Stephanie grew to despise her father and his criminal ways, so she would go out and leave clues to help Batman and Robin catch him, spoiling his crimes.
 However, Stephanie quickly branched out into crimefighting beyond her father and she no longer did any "spoiling", she would directly intervene and fight crime herself.
 She retained the name for years, not counting her brief tenure as the fourth Robin, and there became such a disconnect between her current activities and her original actions that even a lot of her fans did not know where her identity came from.
 In 2009, following the death of Batman, she inherited the Batgirl title from Cassandra Cain and the Spoiler identity was laid to rest.

 DC Comics' World's Finest title has traditionally been a Superman-Batman teamup book.
 It evolved out of a 1940s World's Fair special comic.

 The Marvel Comics line 2099 showcased the future of the Marvel Universe, including future versions of classic heroes.
 Initially, the comics took place in the year 2099.
-Instead of straining the confines of Comic Book Time, Marvel allowed the titles to mention months and years going by, thus the titles eventually took place in the year 2100 and beyond.
+Instead of straining the confines of Comic-Book Time, Marvel allowed the titles to mention months and years going by, thus the titles eventually took place in the year 2100 and beyond.

-The title of the graphic novel series 30 Days of Night refers to the period during the winter in Barrow, Alaska, during which the sun doesn't rise for 30 days straight.
+The title of the graphic novel series Thirty Days Of Night refers to the period during the winter in Barrow, Alaska, during which the sun doesn't rise for 30 days straight.
 In the series, a legion of vampires takes advantage of this to go on a 30-day feeding frenzy without worrying about the sun.
 The series went on to take place in locations other than Alaska, but retained the title.
 The events in Barrow set most of the rest of the series in continuous motion by making vampires in danger of being exposed because of the huge massacre in Barrow.
 So it's partially justified in that the events in the first installment remain important as the series goes on.

 The League of Extraordinary Gentlemen retains its title up until the very end, even though the eponymous League was officially disbanded sometime between the events of Century: 1910 and The Black Dossier.
 By the end, the main cast has ceased to be a "league" and become a dwindling "trio".